DISC Management Styles: Which Kind of Manager Are You?

 Strengths: good listener, self-composed, trustworthy, stable

-Needs to work on: Adjustment and acceptance for change, confrontation with other people, effectiveness, sensitivity to criticism
+Needs to work on: Adjustment and acceptance of change, confrontation with other people, effectiveness, sensitivity to criticism

 S-types are known for being loyal friends, who are ready to listen and give good advice.
 They radiate senses of security and reliability.
 People love to open to S-types.